AmbiqAI/neuralSPOT/docs/From TF to EVB - testing, profiling, and deploying AI models.md

 3. Stop the Joulescope desktop application in order to allow the Python driver to control the Joulescope instead
 4. Run the power measurement script

-*NOTE*: AutoDeploy needs characterization information to create the power binary - this data can be obtained by running AutoDeploy's profiling step (it will run by default), or it can be loaded from a previous run (see the Apollo4 Lite section below for one scenario in which this is necessary).
+> ***NOTE***: AutoDeploy needs characterization information to create the power binary - this data can be obtained by running AutoDeploy's profiling step (it will run by default), or it can be loaded from a previous run.

 ### Result Output
 ```